Meat is the most popular food to cook on a grill, and it is where most beginners start their grilling journey.

 However, if you have a leisurely afternoon planned, you can start grilling chicken in its entirety if you have several hours available.

 Chicken is a mild meat that takes flavor very well, which allows you to tailor the flavor of the chicken thighs to your preferred taste.

 Chicken is best cooked slower than red meat (such as grilled steaks) since it needs to cook all the way through.

-Sear the chicken thighs skin on high heat, then move the chicken thighs further out to cook the inside at a slower rate.
+Sear the chicken thighs' skin on high heat, then move them further out to cook the inside at a slower rate.